Get insider access

 Knowing that a monitor meets these minimum requirements doesn't help much if you don't understand each factor's impact on HDR performance.
 Here's a summary of how they each affect the viewing experience:

-• Brightness: High peak brightness is important for HDR, as it makes highlights pop and images look vivid.
+• Brightness: High peak brightness is important for HDR, as it makes highlights pop against the rest of the image.
 Although anything above 400 cd/m² is bright enough for watching content in bright rooms, it's important for small highlights to get brighter than the rest of the image, which the DisplayHDR requirement doesn't take into consideration.
-Having good EOTF tracking also means that the monitor displays content at the correct brightness, but this isn't something that the certification program considers either.
-You can learn more about HDR brightness here.
+Having good PQ EOTF tracking also means that the monitor displays content at the intended brightness, but this isn't something that the certification program considers either.

 • Static Contrast Ratio: The contrast ratio is one of the most important factors for a satisfying HDR experience.
-A monitor with a high contrast ratio can display deep blacks next to bright highlights, which is great for watching content in dark rooms.
+A monitor with a high contrast ratio can display deep blacks next to bright highlights, particularly in dark rooms.
 On the other hand, a monitor with a low contrast ratio makes blacks look gray, and the image is washed out compared to a display with higher contrast.
-This test is mainly for LCD monitors as OLEDs have a near-infinite contrast, so they display perfect blacks next to bright highlights.
-Learn more about contrast ratio here.
+This test is mainly for LCD monitors as OLEDs have a near-infinite contrast, as they display perfect blacks next to bright highlights in dark rooms.

 • Color Gamut: The color gamut defines the range of colors a monitor displays, and the DisplayHDR test measures the gamut of two common color spaces: BT.709, which is similar to sRGB and used in SDR content, and DCI-P3 that's used in most HDR content.
-Having a monitor that can display a wide range of colors makes content look life-like.
+Having a monitor that can display a wide range of colors makes content look lifelike.
 However, having a wide color gamut doesn't guarantee good image quality either, as it needs to display those colors accurately, which VESA also considers during testing.
-Learn more about the HDR color gamut here.

-• Color Depth: A signal's color bit depth represents the amount of colors it can produce.
+• Color Depth: A signal's color bit depth represents the amount of colors it can display.
 For example, an 8-bit signal can display 16.7 million signals, while a 10-bit signal can display 1.07 billion colors.
 Obviously, this means that the higher color depth is better for HDR, and VESA requires that all monitors support at least 10-bit signals.
 However, this doesn't mean the monitor needs to be 10-bit; just that it accepts the signal and can display it.
 This distinction is important because many monitors use 8-bit + FRC (dithering) to display a 10-bit signal, and they aren't true 10-bit, but the difference is hard to tell visually anyway.
 This means any 8-bit + FRC monitor can receive certification, but 8-bit monitors aren't eligible.
-Learn more about 8-bit + FRC vs 10-bit here.

 Which DisplayHDR Tier Is Right For You?